kkensuke/myjb/_build/html/_sources/programming/github/github.md

 :align: center
 ```

-you can learn Git/GitHub at https://www.atlassian.com/git/tutorials
+You can learn Git/GitHub at https://www.atlassian.com/git/tutorials

 <!--